masqquerade/jb_youtrack/README.md

 - New comment from Artem_Mozoilov in Test issue #2: @Artem_Mozoilov
 - New comment from Artem_Mozoilov in Test issue #2: Hi guys!

+# Features
+- Track changes in favourite issues: Update of Priority, Type, State, Assignee fields of the issue will lead to the notification.
+- Track mentions: Even if you don't starred an issue, you will be notified, if you was assigned or unassigned.
+- Creation of issues from the bot: The bot can create issues by specifying the project name and the issue summary.

+# Commands
+- /createIssue SUMMARY PROJECT_NAME

 # Getting started
 ## Telegram bot
-- Install Telegram
+- Install Telegram Client
 - Use @BotFather to create a new bot
-- Retrieve token from the bot
+- Retrieve the token of your bot from @BotFather
-- Create .env file in the root of the repository or use demo .env file, which is already presented, and add new variable TG_BOT_TOKEN with your token as a value.

 ## YouTrack
-- Create new permanent token
+- Create new Permanent Token for your account

-- Add new variable in .env file YOUTRACK_TOKEN with your token as a value.
-- Add new variable in .env file YOUTRACK_URL with your YouTrack instance URL as a value (for example: https://testimg.youtrack.cloud)
+## .env configuration
+- Insert your telegram bot token into TG_BOT_TOKEN variable.
+- Insert your YouTrack Permanent Token into YOUTRACK_TOKEN variable.
+- Insert the URL of your YouTrack instance (e.g. https://instance.youtrack.cloud) into YOUTRACK_URL variable.

 ## Starting the notifications system
+- Download dependencies of the project.
-- Run Main.kt and wait until telegram sends first response (check the console)
+- Run Main.kt and wait until telegram sends first response (check the console).
-- Type /start command to the telegram bot
+- Send __/start__ command to your telegram bot.

-Now you will be notified, if something changes.
+__Now you will be notified, if something changes.__

-# Features
-- Track changes in favourite issues
-- Track mentions
-- Creation of issues from the bot

-# Commands
-- /createIssue SUMMARY PROJECT_NAME